 So, if you’re planning to purchase a hosting package anytime soon, you should consider prioritizing card payment over PayPal.
 It’ll give you a much wider range of options to choose from.

 But, don’t feel restricted.
 Although it’s bound to reduce your options, you can still proceed with PayPal.
-Some of the best web hosts have no problem accepting PayPal as a form of payment.
+Some of the best hosting companies have no problem accepting PayPal as a form of payment.
 Besides, using PayPal to pay for your hosting service has its perks.

 Notably, SiteGround deserves a mention because although PayPal is not one of its default payment options, the company can make a special arrangement for you.
 Simply submit a request and they’ll give you instructions on how to remit your payment via PayPal.